Trusted-AI/AIF360/README.md

   Fairness 360 by Kush Varshney, September 20, 2018 (32 mins)

 ## Contributing
-The development fork for Rich Subgroup Fairness (`inprocessing/gerryfair_classifier.py`) is located (here)[github.com/sethneel/aif360].
-Contributions are welcome and a list of potential contributions can be found: https://trello.com/b/0OwPcbVr/gerryfair-development.
+The development fork for Rich Subgroup Fairness (`inprocessing/gerryfair_classifier.py`) is github.com/sethneel/aif360.
+Contributions are welcome and a list of potential contributions from the authors can be found: https://trello.com/b/0OwPcbVr/gerryfair-development.